AdaCore/ada_language_server/doc/settings.md

 This option controls if the `textDocument/rangeFormatting` request should fallback to another indenter in case the code is not syntactically correct.
 If disabled, `textDocument/rangeFormatting` will return an error if the code is not syntactically correct.

-### useGnatformat

-GNATpp has been removed as a provider for formatting requests.
-GNATformat is now enabled by default and this settings is now obsolete.

 ### logThreshold